Singular-Brain/BioLCNet/README.md

 ```
 !pip install -q git+https://github.com/bindsnet/bindsnet
 ```
-This will downgrade some of your installed packages includin PyTorch.
+This will downgrade some of your installed packages including PyTorch.

 # Main Experiments